marcustyphoon/marcustyphoon/README.md

 - [x] test anti-capitalism changes
 - [ ] undraft the PR with xkit.interface.hide when it comes out

-Show Originals

-- [ ] make the show originals beta use dropdowns in settings
-- [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
-- [ ] fix broken interaction between no-recommended and show-originals
-- [ ] add back the sidebar
-- [ ] add back the legacy code (possibly rebuilding the extension)
-- Once implemented, use xkit.interface.hide

 No Recommended

 - [x] implement full hide toggle